 10. Copy of Hotel Reservations (optional but recommended)

-The Embassy is not requiring you to book your flights or accommodations prior to the visa application.
-However, they will ask for copies of hotel reservations if you have them so best to have these prepared.
+The Embassy does not require you to book your flights or accommodations prior to the visa application.
+However, they will ask for copies of hotel reservations if you have them, so best to have these prepared.
 Airbnb reservations work, too.
 If you don’t want to risk paying a hotel booking before the visa approval, you can opt to book via websites with “Free Cancellation” such as booking.com.

 11. Authorization Letter (if applicable)

-You are required to personally submit your application to the Embassy.
+You are required to submit your application to the Embassy personally.
 However, since we are traveling as a family, I was allowed to submit my parents’ applications since I have an authorization letter.